Let’s start with a statistic right away: travel and tourism accounts for 10.4% of global GDP, and nearly 10% of jobs.

 Now, let’s look closer at the changing landscape for booking work travel.

 New technology has had a major impact on the everyday lives worldwide.
 The range of options outside of traditional hotels, taxis, and other transport has changed leisure travel forever.

-But have these changes had the same effect on business travellers?
+But have these changes had the same effect on business travelers?

 In 2014, the well-known homestay service launched AirBnb for Work to specifically tailor to the corporate crowd.
-So has this endeavour paid off?
+So has this endeavor paid off?

 - 700,000 companies used AirBnb for Work in 2018, up from 250,000 in 2016.
 (PhocusWire)